nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Shows a list of all sessions in the address book.

-### Viewing a tutor : `view`
+### Viewing a tutor : `view_person`

 Views an existing tutor's details.

-Format: `view t/ID`
+Format: `view_person t/ID`

 * Views the tutor with the specified tutor ID.
-* Tutor’s name, contact number, existing classes, email and address will be given.
+* Tutor’s information such as name, contact number, address etc will be displayed on the left panel
+* Sessions assigned to the tutor will be displayed on the right panel

 Example:
-* `view t/1` views the details of the tutor with tutor ID 1.
+* `view_person t/1` views the details of the tutor with tutor ID 1.

-### Viewing a student : `view`
+### Viewing a student : `view_person`

 Views an existing student's details.

-Format: `view s/ID`
+Format: `view_person s/ID`

 * Views the student with the specified student ID.
-* Student’s name, contact number, email and address will be given.
+* Student’s information such as name, contact number, address etc will be displayed on the left panel
+* Sessions assigned to the student will be displayed on the right panel

 Example:
-* `view s/1` views the details of the student with student ID 1.
+* `view_person s/1` views the details of the student with student ID 1.

 ### Viewing a session : `view_session`